 Caring In North Tyneside 2022 - Gather carers' views and experiences on behalf of the Carer's Partnership Board.
-This will be open until early February 2023 and we are working closely with North Tyneside Carers' Centre and other partners to deliver this.
+We are working closely with North Tyneside Carers' Centre and other partners to deliver this.
+This closed on 12 February 2023 and we heard from 675 carers.

-Have your Say 22/23 - our annual survey of resident's views and feedback about local health and care services.
+Have your Say 2022/23 - our annual survey of resident's views and feedback about local health and care services.
+This closes on 28 February 2023 and so far we have heard from 546 residents (26 Feb 2023)